Friday, December 05, 2025

 I'm not going to suggest that there aren't going to be discussions around future product strategy.
 There are obvious questions to be answered, such as where do EAP and Liberty come together, or what about OpenJDK/Hotspot and J9?
 What about AMQ and MQ Series or various Apache Kafka efforts?
 What about Visual Studio Code java and Eclipse Java?
 As mentioned in Matt’s announcement, Red Hat customers will continue to buy our existing products from Red Hat and partners, including getting new features, fixes, etc. Everything will remain open source, in the same communities and with the same passion the teams have brought over the years.
 The future planning around cloud-native Java, including Quarkus, will need to take all of this into account.

 This leads us very neatly to where I do see problems and we all have to work seriously to alleviate them.
-What I'm about to outline may well be just perception on the part of 600+ people, but it will directly impact the success of any such endeavour.
+What I'm about to outline may well be just perception on the part of my team, but it will directly impact the success of any such endeavour.

 Our two cultures are very different, even after 5 years of being part of IBM.
 As some of my extended team have pointed out, even the culture within my organisation is different from the wider Red Hat culture.
 That difference is seen by the associates in my organisation as a positive and important thing to preserve.
 I'm not just talking about the different ways in which Red Hat and IBM approach open source.
 Rightly or wrongly, there is a strong belief that IBM has a very top-down approach to strategy and business, whereas in Red Hat, it has largely been driven the other way.
 Some of this is definitely a result of Red Hat's roots and a community-first mentality.
 Still, our engineering and business leaders stay in place for a long time compared to their IBM counterparts and that helps to build strong trust relationships internally and externally.
 Amongst other things, this leads to a very autonomous approach in my organisation/business for driving strategy and delivery.